 About the President

 Widener's reputation as a "student-centered" learning community has been enhanced by Dr. Harris.
-He frequently works alongside students, and in his career, has participated in over twenty week long service trips both internationally and domestically.
+He frequently works alongside students, and in his career, has participated in twenty-five week-long service trips both internationally and domestically.
 Once a year he trades places with a student who becomes "President for a Day" while Dr. Harris fulfills the student's campus responsibilities, including attending classes.

-He and his wife, Mary, have been married for 32 years and have two sons, Zachary and Braden.
+He and his wife Mary have been married for 33 years and have two sons, Zachary and Braden.